PHYSICIAN ASSISTANT

 Please note that an application fee only extends an initial license to the next renewal date.
 Initial licenses do vary in duration.
 It is the responsibility of all licensees to renew their license before expiration.
 Failure to renew shall result in automatic forfeiture or suspension of the license by statute.
 Licenses which have forfeited are not automatically entitled to renew. (emphasis supplied).

 As a medical professional licensed by this Board, renewal of your South Dakota license is entirely your responsibility.
 Reminders, if sent, are a courtesy.
-The licensing board is under no obligation to send even one reminder to you to renew your professional license.
+The licensing board is under no obligation to send reminders to renew a professional license.

 How do I start the application process for licensure?